- Company culture

 One risk might be the fact that your team may suddenly become short-staffed.

-You can avoid any surprise absences or staff shortage in the middle of the project with kiwiHR’s holiday planner.
+You can avoid any surprise absences or staff shortage in the middle of the project with kiwiHR’s absence management software.
 You can also limit the number of days off on certain dates to assure your project is done on time.
 Worst case scenario, you can also bring in more human capital onboard and easily immerse them into the project with effective onboarding.

 Successful project management begins with you